BigQuery Lens

 Capacity pricing model recommendations

-- Move repeating queries to a different time slot: Lower your minimum average slots requirements by moving the recurring queries to a less-busy hour of the day.
+- Move recurring queries to a different time slot: Lower your minimum average slots requirements by moving the recurring queries to a less-busy hour of the day.
 Review the Slots Consumption widget with the interval set to

 Hour